micmejia/bible-dump/NKJV/Exodus/Exod 40.md

 But if the cloud was not taken up, then they did not journey till the day that it was taken up.

 ###### 38
-For the cloud of the Lord _was_ above the tabernacle by day, and fire was over it by night, in the sight of all the house of Israel, throughout all their journeys. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: Exodus 40:3 _screen_ [^b]: Exodus 40:4 _set up_ [^c]: Exodus 40:17 _erected_ [^d]: Exodus 40:36 _journey_
+For the cloud of the Lord _was_ above the tabernacle by day, and fire was over it by night, in the sight of all the house of Israel, throughout all their journeys.